 I’ve lived in Amsterdam for five years, and am now on a local contract and am paying a lot of money in rent.
 This event has confirmed what I thought, which was that with the tax rebate on interest I’ll end up saving money by buying instead of renting

-This was a common sentiment shared with the people I spoke to.
+This was a common sentiment shared by the people I spoke to.
 The general concern is that with annual rises in rents it was worth investing in property here, even if the length of stay in the Netherlands wasn’t planned to be permanent.

 Click here to sign up to attend.
 If you’re considering buying a property, knowledge is power, and the seminar will provide you with all the information you need to make informed decisions.